muratk5n/thirdwave/en/README.md

 ask.
 Can they determine when something has high DMSI but "can be dangerous"?
 The answer is no, because the AI tasked with that job doesn't work (surprise surprise, even a lot of weak AI is extremely shoddy).
-Useful testimony though.. there was lots of useful info in it.
+Good testimony though.. there was lots of useful info in it.

 "During the hearing, [Facebook whistleblower] Haugen mentioned that